hartashu/blog-preview-card/README.md

 - Centering card horizontally and vertically.
 - Custom properties, CSS units, transform property, position property, and so on.
 - Proper semantic HTML (still a lot to learn about this).
-- CSS Methodology (BEM - Block Element Modifier).
+- CSS naming convention (BEM - Block Element Modifier).

 ### Continued development

-- Semantics HTML and accessibility.
+- Semantics HTML and accessibility
-- CSS BEM (Block Element Modifier).
+- Use BEM naming convention more efficiently
-- The proper way to make utility classes in CSS.
+- Make a proper utility classes in CSS
-- Make modular, sustain, and maintain-able code to work with a team.
+- Make a modular, sustain, and maintain-able code to work with a team

 ### Useful resources

+Here I listed all resources I learned from through out my journey.

 Getting started with HTML & CSS:
 - [HTML & CSS Course by SuperSimpleDev](https://youtu.be/G3e-cpL7ofc?si=4xxA1hw_5mU_9-aX)